A guide to choosing disposable monthly contact lenses

 - Never “top up” old solution with a tiny amount of new disinfectant.
 It might seem like you’re saving money using this technique, but you’re only putting yourself at a greater risk for infections.
 Instead, drain your case thoroughly every morning and only use a new solution each night.

-Can I sleep in Monthly Contact Lenses?
+Can I Sleep In Monthly Contact Lenses?

 No! and Yes.
 It is never recommended to sleep in monthly contact lenses as this can cause serious damage to your eyes, however, if you do want to sleep in your contact lenses speak to your Optometrist about Extended Wear contact lenses.
 These lenses contain silicone hydrogel and have been designed for overnight wear for up to 30 days.